 - Struggling with debt

 Recognizing these signs early on can make all the difference in seeking treatment before things worsen.
 Suppose you think you or someone close to you may have a gambling problem in Vermont.
 In that case, many resources like counseling services and support groups offering guidance and assistance are available online.
 Don’t wait until your situation spirals out of control – take action now and reach out for help.

 Taking action against a gambling addiction isn’t easy; however, we encourage anyone suffering from this disorder in Vermont to seek professional help and take advantage of all available resources.
 With courage and commitment, you can break free from the cycle of dependence and reclaim control over your life.

-If you don’t want to visit at GA meeting, or don’t feel ready to call a therapist, QuitGamble.com may be the perfect alternative for you.
-On the platform, you can talk with other members, work on yourself and access all information 24/7 in the comfort of your home.
+If you don’t want to visit a GA meeting or don’t feel ready to call a therapist, QuitGamble.com may be the perfect alternative for you.
+On the platform, you can talk with other members, work on yourself, and access all information 24/7 in the comfort of your home.
 You don’t need to admit any gambling problems; you can remain 100% anonymous.